skybet/skybet.github.io/_posts/2018-11-02-optimising-microservices-part-1.md

 ## Our Test Scenario

-We wrote a performance test in Node JS that populates our opinion store with fake fixtures and then sends requests to our pricing service, recording the latency of each request.
+We wrote a performance test in Node.js that populates our opinion store with fake fixtures and then sends requests to our pricing service, recording the latency of each request.
 We estimated how our system will be used in the real world, skewed these estimates to give a ‘worst case scenario’ and used these to benchmark against.
 We also made sure that the dummy request we were making was something that touched all parts of our pricing model.

 Running this test for the first time gave us a baseline 95<sup>th</sup> percentile latency of 280ms, a fair way off our target!
 Time to start optimising…